MAPF-Competition/PlanViz/README.md

 ## Run
 Please refer to the [Tracker Transfer instruction manual](./Tracker%20Transfer.md) for details about how to use this tool and supported features.
-The following examples show how to use Tracker Transfer to convert a single plan, from the CSV formatted output of the MAPF Tracker, to the JSON format of PlanViz:
+The following example show how to use Tracker Transfer to convert a single plan, from the CSV formatted output of the MAPF Tracker, to the JSON format of PlanViz:

 Open a terminal and type the following command:
 ```bash